Economy of Venezuela: 2020-present

+By 2023, the economic situation of Venezuela improved, with the economy growing by 15% and extreme poverty rates decreasing, thanks to a liberalized economy and more access to the United States dollar.
+However, inequality is high, with wealthy Venezuelans making more than 70 times the poorest ones.
+In 2024 inflation cooled to 1.7% monthly after injection of Chevron dollars—the lowest in a decade.

 History

 1922–1959

 After oil was discovered in Venezuela in 1922 during the Maracaibo strike, Venezuela's dictator Juan Vicente Gómez allowed American oil companies to write Venezuela's petroleum law.
 In 1943, Standard Oil of New Jersey accepted a new agreement in Venezuela based on the 50–50 principle, described as "a landmark event".
 Even more favorable terms were negotiated in 1945, after a coup brought to power a left-leaning government that included Juan Pablo Pérez Alfonso.

 From the 1950s to the early 1980s, the Venezuelan economy, which was buoyed by high oil prices, was one of the strongest and most prosperous in South America.
 The continuous growth during that period attracted many immigrants.

 In 1958, a new government, again including Pérez Alfonso, devised a plan for an international oil cartel, that would become OPEC.
-In 1973, Venezuela voted to nationalize its oil industry effective 1 January 1976, with Petróleos de Venezuela (PDVSA) presiding over a number of holding companies.
-In subsequent years, Venezuela built a vast refining and marketing system in the United States and Europe.

 During Pérez Jiménez' dictatorship from 1952 to 1958, Venezuela enjoyed remarkably high GDP growth, so that in the late 1950s Venezuela's real GDP per capita almost reached that of Ireland or West Germany.
 Albeit, West Germany was still recovering from WW2 destruction of German infrastructure.
 In 1950, Venezuela was the world's 4th wealthiest nation per capita.
-However, Rómulo Betancourt (President from 1959 to 1964) inherited from 1958 to 1959 onward an enormous internal and external debt caused by rampant public spending.
-He managed to balance Venezuela's public budget and initiate an unsuccessful agrarian reform.
+However, Rómulo Betancourt, president from 1959 to 1964, inherited from 1958 to 1959 onward an enormous internal and external debt caused by rampant public spending.
+He managed to balance Venezuela's public budget and initiate an agrarian reform.